google/WebFundamentals/src/content/en/fundamentals/accessibility/02-semantics-bultin/sembuiltin-three.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

 When we use a man-made tool or device, we typically look to its form and design to give us an idea of what it does and how it works.
-An *affordance* is an object that offers, or affords, its user the opportunity to perform an action.
+An *affordance* is any object that offers, or affords, its user the opportunity to perform an action.
 The better the affordance is designed, the more obvious or intuitive its use.

 Some affordances can be misleading.
-A common example is a door with a U-shaped handle that most users expect to pull, but that may respond only to pushing.
-Others affordances, such as a door with a flat plate that is clearly meant to be pushed, are more direct and obvious.
+A common example is a door with a U-shaped handle that most users expect to pull, but that only responds to a push.
+Other affordances, such as a door with a flat plate that is clearly meant to be pushed, are more direct and obvious.

 In graphical user interfaces, affordances represent actions we can take, but they can be ambiguous because there is no physical object to interact with.
 GUI affordances are thus specifically designed to be unambiguous: buttons, check boxes, and scroll bars are meant to convey their usage with as little training as possible.

-For example, you might paraphrase the use of common form elements (affordances) like this:
+For example, you might paraphrase the use of some common form elements (affordances) like this:

  - Radio buttons &mdash; "I can choose one of these options."
  - Check box &mdash; "I can choose 'yes' or 'no' to this option."
  - Text field &mdash; "I can type something into this area."
  - Dropdown &mdash; "I can open this element to display my options."

-You can draw conclusions about these elements *only because you can see them*.
-Obviously, someone who can't see the visual cues provided by the element can't comprehend its meaning or intuitively grasp the value of the affordance.
+You are able to draw conclusions about these elements *only because you can see them*.
+Naturally, someone who can't see the visual clues provided by an element can't comprehend its meaning or intuitively grasp the value of the affordance.
 So we must make sure that the information is expressed flexibly enough to be accessed by assistive technology that can construct an alternative interface to suit its user's needs.

 This non-visual exposure of an affordance's use is called its *semantics*.
 The WebAIM WCAG guidelines address it like this.